C4AI/Pira/README.md

 # Pirá: A Bilingual Portuguese-English Dataset for Question-Answering about the Ocean
 Pirá [link] is a manually-constructed dataset of questions and answers about the ocean and the Brazilian coast.

-Questions were produced by undergraduate and graduate students based on two different corpora: 3891 abstracts of scientific papers on the Brazilian coast and two reports of the UN on the ocean ("World Ocean Assessment" I and II).
+The dataset generation process is depicted above.
+Firstly, we collected two different corpora: abstracts of scientific papers about the Brazilian coast, and small excerpts of two books about the ocean organized by the United Nations ("World Ocean Assessment" I and II).
+A group of undergraduate and graduate volunteers then created questions based on these texts, both in English and Portuguese.
+Participants were instructed to produce questions that could be answered with the use of the texts and no other source of information.
+In a second step, the same volunteers assessed these QA sets in a number of ways.
+They were asked to: i) answer the question in both languages without having access to the original answer; ii) assess the whole original QA set (the questions and respective answers) according to a number of aspects; and iii) paraphrase the original question.

 <img src="./methodology_overview.png">